 A special Advisory Board made up of Champion ex-riders and Officials, informs the Australian BMX Museum with direction and guidance.
 This board is also responsbile for overseeing the Australian BMX Hall Of Fame.
 The Advisory Board members are:

 - Ross Fisher

 - Jamie Hales

 - Wade Bootes

 Cameron Mitchell (Chair)

 Cameron is co-founder of the Australian BMX Museum, and The Australian BMX Hall Of Fame.
 Cameron raced BMX in the 1980's winning 4 World #1 Titles as well as numerous State and National #1's.
-He was the youngest sportsperson to ever appear on the ABC Sportstar of the year awards in 1984, going up against a host of Olympians and even Americas Cup skipper, John Bertrand.
+He was the youngest sportsperson to ever appear on the ABC Sportstar of the year awards in 1984, going up against a host of Olympians.
 Cameron is a BMX Victoria Hall Of Fame Inductee.
-Cameron is currently a Technical Manager at the University of Melbourne, and is head of an Audio recording facility and Multimedia Company both based in Melbourne.
+Cameron is the head of an Audio recording facility and Multimedia Company both based in Melbourne.

 Abe Schneider is one of the longest serving Officials the Sport of BMX in Australia has known.
 He was also a founding member of BMX Australia.
 Abe was there in the beginning of the sport in Western Australia in the late 1970's until retiring from BMX Australia in 2014.
 Abe has held the highest positions of Office within the sport of BMX.
 He has fulfilled the roles of President of BMX Australia, and President of BMX UCI International.
 Abe has held many positions over the years including Australian National Selector, and Director of BMX Australia.
 Abe is a BMX Australia Life Member.
 Abe currently runs a highly successful business from Perth, Western Australia.